beitong95/myRaspberrypi/doc/How to get IP address of headless Raspberry Pi.md

 Run a script to publish your ip to the mosquitto test server after establishing a network connection.

-The sample script can be found in this folder. `boot.sh`
+The sample script can be found in this folder. `getIPScriptRpi4.sh`